Languages of Europe: Sign languages

-Several dozen manual languages exist across Europe, with the most widespread sign language family being the Francosign languages, with its languages found in countries from Iberia to the Balkans and the Baltics.
+Several dozen manual languages exist across Europe, with the most widespread sign language family being the Francosign languages, with languages found in countries from Iberia to the Balkans and the Baltics.
 Accurate historical information of sign and tactile languages is difficult to come by, with folk histories noting the existence signing communities across Europe hundreds of years ago.
 British Sign Language (BSL) and French Sign Language (LSF) are probably the oldest confirmed, continuously used sign languages.
-Alongside German Sign Language (DGS) according to Ethnologue, these three have the most numbers of signers, though very few institutions take appropriate statistics on contemporary signing populations, making legitimate data hard to find.
+Alongside German Sign Language (DGS) according to Ethnologue, these three have the most numbers of signers.

 Notably, few European sign languages have overt connections with the local majority/oral languages, aside from standard language contact and borrowing, meaning grammatically the sign languages and the oral languages of Europe are quite distinct from one another.
 Due to (visual/aural) modality differences, most sign languages are named for the larger ethnic nation in which they are spoken, plus the words "sign language", rendering what is spoken across much of France, Wallonia and Romandy as French Sign Language or LSF for: langue des signes française.

 Recognition of non-oral languages varies widely from region to region.
 Some countries afford legal recognition, even to official on a state level, whereas others continue to be actively suppressed.

 Though "there is a widespread belief—among both Deaf people and sign language linguists—that there are sign language families," the actual relationship between sign languages is difficult to ascertain.
 Concepts and methods used in historical linguistics to describe language families for written and spoken languages are not easily mapped onto signed languages.
 Some of the current understandings of sign language relationships, however, provide some reasonable estimates about potential sign language families: